mati-farias/cat-lover-app/README.md

 information is available, it contains a link to the breed detail view.
 The modal also contains a feature to mark the image as a favorite.
 The URL of each individual cat image can be copied and shared with friends, leading them directly to the same view.
+Also, if the list is getting too long, you can press the get other cats! button so it'll get you 10 new random cats.

 ### :books: Cat Breed List